plone/training/mastering-plone/api.rst

     An add-on that prevents Plone from sending mails.
 Instead, they are logged.

 Products.enablesettrace or Products.Ienablesettrace
     Add-on that allows to use pdb and ipdb in Python skin scripts.
-Very useful when debugging legacy code.
+Very useful when debugging terrible legacy code.

 ``verbose-security = on``
     An option for the recipe :py:mod:`plone.recipe.zope2instance` that logs the detailed reasons why a user might not be authorized to see something.